6.3.x |

 Approved w/Constraints [11, 13, 14, 15, 16] |

-This technology must use the latest TRM-approved version of Java Runtime Environment (JRE) - Oracle.
+This technology must use the latest TRM-authorized version of Java Runtime Environment (JRE) - Oracle.

 |